my1396/Econ-Study/_posts/2024-02-02-TimeSeries-Concepts.md

   \end{aligned}
   $$

-  Q: Is the variance going to zero as $T$ grows?
-Yes.
+  Q: Is the variance going to zero as $T$ grows? \
+  A: Yes.
 Ergodicity ensures that.

   $$
   \begin{aligned}